List of minor biblical places: Hukkok

-Hukkok was a town near Zebulun, on the border of Naphtali.
+Hukkok or Huquq was a town near Zebulun, on the border of Naphtali.
 Many commentators have identified it with Yaquq.

 Humtah

 Humtah was a city of Judah according to Joshua 15:54, whose location has not been identified.
 Its name in Hebrew means 'snail'.

 Hushah

 Hushah was a place in the hill country of Judah founded by a son of Ezer (1 Chronicles 4:4).
 It is generally identified with Husan, south-west of Bethlehem.
 One of David's Mighty Warriors is identified in the Bible as "Sibbecai the Hushathite."

 I

 Idalah

 Idalah is the name of a town in the territory of the Tribe of Zebulun according to Joshua 19:15, the only place in the Hebrew Bible where it is mentioned.

 Ijon

 Ijon (עיּוֹן; in LXX Άίν) is the name of a place mentioned three times in the Hebrew Bible.
 In 1 Kings 15:20 and the parallel passage in 2 Chronicles 16:4, along with Dan and Abel-beth-maacah (Kings account, Chronicles reads "Abel-maim"), it is conquered by Ben-Hadad I of Aram during the time of Baasha of Israel (c.900 to c.877 BCE).
 In 2 Kings 15:29, Ijon along with Abel-beth-maacah and several other places are taken captive by Tiglath-Pileser III (reigned 745-727 BCE) during the reign of Pekah.
 It was slightly north of the modern-day site of Metula.
 Budge and Paton equate Ijon with the hieroglyphic place name 'Aiina.

 Ijon is commonly identified with Tel Dibbine, a tell near Marjayoun, Lebanon.